BLDGBLOG

 BLDGBLOG is an architecture blog authored by futurist Geoff Manaugh, former editor at Dwell magazine, former Editor-in-Chief at Gizmodo, and a contributing editor at Wired UK.

-It is acclaimed by The Wall Street Journal, The Atlantic and The Architectural Review.
+The blog has been well acclaimed by several publications including The Wall Street Journal, The Atlantic and The Architectural Review.
 Manaugh's book A Burglar's Guide to the City has been published by Farrar, Straus and Giroux.
 It was named by Amazon as one of the best books of 2016.